 Having a range of attenuators, or a variable attenuator is useful.
 However a 40dB attenuator will assist in most situations.
 So what is a 40dB attenuator, and how do you make one?
 Simply put, a 40dB attenuator reduces (attenuates), or divides the signal by a factor of 100.
 Most music shops will sell what is often called a DI box.
 The DI stands for Direct Input, or Direct Injection.
 Either way, it is simply a box which allows instruments (like keyboards and guitars) to be directly plugged into the microphone input of a mixer.
 These DI boxes also change the signal to a balanced line to be able to run a longer microphone lead (more on this in a coming article).
 Many DI boxes have a switch which will enable you to select -40dB, -20dB or 0dB attenuation.

-If you need to buy a DI box, here is a link to some of Amazon’s range of DI Boxes.
+If you need to buy a DI box, here is a link to some of Amazon’s range of DI Boxes in USA or UK or Australia.
+Disclosure: If you buy through these Amazon links Geoff receives a small commission from each sale.

 If you are trying to connect from a mixer (line out) to a video camera or laptop with only a Microphone input socket, then it is easy enough to build a simple 40dB attenuator with two resistors, (a 10K and 100 ohm resistor) and a capacitor.
 The circuit looks like this: